Dürrnbachhorn

 Dürrnbachhorn is a mountain of Bavaria, Germany.

 It is located on the Austrian border beside the town of Reit im Winkl in the district of Traunstein, in the federal-state of Bavaria.
 On the Austrian side lies the town of Unken in the district of Zell am See, Salzburg.

 There is a chairlift from Winklmoos-Alm at a height of 1 190 m to Dürrnbacheck at a height of 1 610 m above sea level.
+There are plans to connect the area to the Heutal ski resort in Unken.